What is Giardiasis?

 |Furazolidone||Furoxone||This is another antibiotic and antiprotozoal which may be used to treat giardiasis in cats.
 This medication can cause vomiting and diarrhea and should not be used in pregnant cats.||4mg/kg twice daily|

 Additional supportive care may also be required such as fluids to treat dehydration and nutritional support.
+Try to encourage your cat to drink as much water as possible to replace lost fluids.

 Can I catch giardiasis from my cat?

 This answer is still not entirely known so it is safe to err on the side of caution and presume it is possible to catch giardiasis from cats and practice strict hygiene.
+This is even more important for children or immunocompromised people who are at greater risk.